Code-Institute-Submissions/first-project-portfolio/README.md

 I've went for a collapsed navbar regardless of the screen, cause i have the feeling it would've fit the best for my site.

-### Features left to implent

-for now there are projects of other people on it, because i dont made alot of projects yet. i implent to update this portfolio in the future with other projects.

 ### Credits